-- 4.55.
+4.66.
+During the manufacture of special form radioactive material or low dispersible radioactive material, as part of the compliance assurance programme, the competent authority should carry out inspections of the management system of the manufacturer (see Annex IV) and inspections of the manufacturing to ensure that all the requirements have been correctly implemented.

+4.67.
+The competent authority should give particular consideration to how the management system is applied before the manufacture of packagings begins, such as during the development of manufacturing processes and procedures.
+The inspection programme for the manufacture of a single package may be different from that for the continuous manufacture of packages.

+4.68.
 Packagings should be manufactured in accordance with the design specifications through a process that is subject to the management system.
 To confirm this, the competent authority should perform inspections of the manufacturing process, including the actual implementation and effectiveness of the management system.
 The management system may be inspected by the competent authority before the commencement of manufacturing of a packaging and periodically thereafter.
-An example checklist for inspections of the manufacturing of packagings is provided in Annex VII. - 4.56.
+An example checklist for inspections of the manufacturing of packagings is provided in Annex VII.

+4.69.
 Facilities operated by manufacturers and their subcontractors may be inspected by the competent authority.
-The frequency and extent of such inspections should be determined in accordance with a graded approach based on the confidence that the competent authority has in the manufacturing arrangements and the importance to safety of the items being manufactured. - 4.57.
+The frequency and extent of such inspections should be determined in accordance with a graded approach based on the confidence that the competent authority has in the manufacturing arrangements and the importance to safety of the items being manufactured.

+4.70.
 The inspection process may include taking samples for independent non-destructive or destructive testing.
-The purpose is to verify that the packaging is manufactured in compliance with the Transport Regulations [1] and in accordance with the design specification. - 4.58.
+The purpose is to verify that the packaging is manufactured in compliance with the Transport Regulations and in accordance with the design specification.

+4.71.
 Reports of deviations from specifications and repairs that have been performed should be made available to the competent authority for review.
-The competent authority should have the authority to accept or reject any deviations from the approved specifications. - 4.59.
-The results of inspections by the competent authority should be recorded and communicated to the manufacturer (see GSG-13 [4]) and other responsible parties, for example the packaging designer, for information and for possible action. - 4.60.
+The competent authority should have the authority to accept or reject any deviations from the approved specifications.

+4.72.
+The results of inspections by the competent authority should be recorded and communicated to the manufacturer (see GSG-13 [4]) and other responsible parties, for example the packaging owner or the packaging designer, for information and for possible action.

+4.73.
 During inspections of manufacturers, compliance with the requirements of para.
-501 of the Transport Regulations [1] regarding the first use of a packaging should be verified.
-Based on the results of quality control tests, reports on deviations and other measures within the management system, the manufacturer should verify that the packaging has been manufactured in compliance with the Transport Regulations [1].
+501 of the Transport Regulations regarding the first use of a packaging should be verified.
+Based on the results of quality control tests, reports on deviations and other measures within the management system, the manufacturer should verify that the packaging has been manufactured in compliance with the specification issued by the package designer in accordance with the package design safety report and the certificate of approval, if the certificate has been issued.

-MAINTENANCE AND SERVICING ARRANGEMENTS
+INSPECTION OF MAINTENANCE ARRANGEMENTS

-4.61.
-The competent authority should check that the user verifies, before each use of a packaging, that the requirements of para.
-503 of the Transport Regulations [1] have been met.
-The competent authority should also check that maintenance and servicing operations, as specified by the original designer or the competent authority, have been conducted by a person or organization that has an appropriate management system (para.
-306 of the Transport Regulations [1]).
-In particular, any proposed modifications to a packaging during maintenance and servicing operations should be implemented only when the necessary modification specifications are available to the person or organization carrying out the modification.
+4.74.
+The competent authority should verify that maintenance operations, as specified by the original designer or the competent authority, have been conducted by a person or organization that has an appropriate management system: see para.
+306 of the Transport Regulations.
+In particular, any proposed modifications to a packaging during maintenance operations should be implemented only when the necessary modification specifications are available to the person or organization carrying out the modification.
 Any departure from these specifications may render the packaging unusable and may compromise the original design intent.
-An example checklist for inspections of maintenance and servicing operations is provided in Annex VIII.
+An example checklist for inspections of maintenance operations is provided in Annex VIII.